NodeSaver

 Working-holiday or non-resident rates?+ open

 This page uses resident rates.
-Working-holiday makers pay a flat 15% on the first $45,000; non-residents pay 30% from dollar one with no tax-free threshold.
+Working-holiday makers pay a flat 15% on the first $45,000 earned; non-residents pay 30% from dollar one with no tax-free threshold.
 We'll add toggles in a coming update.